 The majority of vehicle movements are expected to occur between the opening hours of the Experience Centre (10:00 until 16:00 Monday to Thursday and Saturday).
-The hours and days of operation are subject to change due to COVID-19 restrictions, which has resulted in temporary closures during 2020-2022, however the peak vehicle volumes are not expected to change as a result.
-These peaks are based on special events.
+The hours and days of operation were subject to change due to COVID-19 restrictions, which resulted in temporary closures during 2020-2022, however peak vehicle volumes remained unchanged as the peaks are based on special events.